elisa0205/agent4net-intent/README.md

 - `agent_test.py`: main script with agent state definition, LangGraph nodes, and loop logic.
 - `utils.py`: helper functions.
-- `requirements.txt`: Python dependencies for the project.
+- `requirements.txt`: python dependencies for the project.
+- `yamllint_config.yaml`: yaml file containing the configuration of `yamllint` used in the agent.

 ### configuration_examples/